-- o the certificate is uploaded and automatically linked with the private key associated with your original CSR - the original CSR is deleted - o you are taken to the Change TLS Certificate page. - 5.
+- the certificate is uploaded and automatically linked with the private key associated with your original CSR. - if you are uploading a replacement certificate (same subject name and private key) it will replace the existing certificate and maintain any existing node assignments. - $\circ\quad$ the original CSR is deleted. - $\circ\quad \mbox{you are taken to the Change TLS Certificate}$ page. - 5.
 You can now assign that certificate to the Management Node or one of more Conferencing Nodes as required: - a.
 From within the Change TLS Certificate page go to the Nodes field and from the Available Nodes list, select the nodes to which you want to assign the certificate and move them into the Chosen Nodes list. - b.
 Go to the bottom of the page and select Save.